 With the past being continuously rewritten, mankind would have nothing to compare the state of their current existence to, nothing to stoke the flames of rebellion.
 Winston and others his age are of the last generation to have vague memories of what it was like before the Party.
 Once they are dead, all self-referencing criterion to the past will be eliminated, with the Party’s mastercrafted fiction there to replace it.
 Without that context, a large part of what empowers human nature would be destroyed — learning and experiencing from the past and from our history.

 More significantly, the Party had the ability to shatter the most powerful human emotion: love.
 Some would argue, and my friend did, that destroying this all-powerful aspect of human nature is simply impossible.
 However, as we see within the novel breaking a human spirit is possible and it is monstrous.
 This human spirit is the indomitable force that has carried us through evolution, the conflicts of our disparate communities on this planet, and all we have accomplished throughout human history.
 But with our sentience and “indomitable human spirit” comes free will and the capacity for great evil.
 With the right information (constant surveillance), conditions (Room 101), and dark genius (O’brien) — any man can be broken, his love destroyed, his human spirit bent to whatever ideal or reality presented to him.
 For better or worse, humans can get used to anything.
 And if one can be turned — then with the perfect design and economy of resources, an entire society could also be turned.
 Ultimately, the entire world could lose itself to this level of control.
-Just as the Party had accomplished.
+Just as The Party had accomplished.
 And the obliteration of the past, which Man relies so heavily upon for emotional solidarity, nostalgia, and context, ensures The Party’s immortality.